divijsahu/divijsahu/README.md

 - ✅ Achieved **4.0+ app store ratings** through optimized user experiences and performance
 - ✅ Built applications supporting **149 countries** with localized payment and shipping integration
 - ✅ Reduced maintenance overhead by **35%** and improved performance by **25%** using clean architecture
-- ✅ Successfully integrated **Java Spring Boot APIs** with Flutter applications for seamless data flow
+- ✅ Successfully integrated **RESTful APIs** with Flutter applications for seamless data flow

 ## 🚀 Featured Projects